kmifka/hass_lmair/README.md

-# Light Manager Air Integration
+# Light Manager Air Integration for Home Assistant

-A Home Assistant custom integration for the Light Manager Air by jb media.
+A Home Assistant custom integration for the jb media's Light Manager Air.

 ## Key Features

 - **Automatic device discovery** on your local network
-- Full control of:
+- **Full control of**:
   - **Lights** (including dimming)
   - **Blinds/Covers**
   - **Markers**
   - **Scenes**
-- **Reception of 433 MHz and 868 MHz radio signals**
+- **Radio reception**: Receive 433 MHz and 868 MHz radio signals
-- Real-time **marker status updates**, with the ability to **set marker states**
+- **Marker status updates**: Read an control markers as a switch in Home Assistant
-- Integration of **weather data** from connected weather stations
+- **Weather data**: Integration of connected weather channels
-- Automatic mapping of zones to **Home Assistant areas**
-- Marker mapping to use markers as state proxies for stateless devices.
+- **Marker mapping**: Use markers as state proxies for stateless devices.
+- **Ignore Zones**: Configure zones to be ignored in Home Assistant
+- **Entity Type Conversion**: Convert entities to different types (e.g., light to switch)

 This integration bridges jb media's Light Manager Air with Home Assistant, unlocking advanced home automation capabilities.